 - 1 cup water

-- Optional spices: cinnamon stick, nutmeg
+- Optional spices: cinnamon stick, pinch of nutmeg

-- Optional add-ins: orange zest, nuts
+- Optional add-ins: orange zest, chopped nuts

 Directions